 Keywords : Sexual dysfunction, Intimacy and sexuality, Multiple sclerosis

-Objectives: Paying attention to associated factors of sexual dysfunction is essential to promote the quality of life in Multiple Sclerosis, MS patients.
-The purpose of the study was to assess the sexual dysfunction, levels and correlates in women with MS.
+Objectives: Focusing on the associated factors of sexual dysfunction is essential for promoting the quality of life in multiple sclerosis (MS) patients.
+Therefore, the present study aimed to assess sexual dysfunction, along with its levels and correlates in women with MS.

-Materials and Methods: This was a cross-sectional study in which 150 women aged 18-45 who referred to MS society of Tabriz, Iran, were recruited using convenience sampling method from March to June 2018.
-The data were collected using demographic characteristics questionnaire, Multiple Sclerosis Intimacy and Sexuality Questionnaire-19 (MSISQ-19), Fatigue Severity Scale (FSS), and Beck Depression Inventory-Short Form Items (BDI-13).
-A neurologist rated the level of disability using Expanded Disability Status Scale (EDSS).
-Multivariate linear regression was used to analyze the data.
+Materials and Methods: A total of 150 women aged 18-45 who referred to the MS society of Tabriz (Iran) were recruited in this cross-sectional study using a convenience sampling method during March-June 2018.
+The data were collected employing demographic characteristics questionnaire, Multiple Sclerosis Intimacy and Sexuality Questionnaire-19 (MSISQ-19), Fatigue Severity Scale (FSS), and Beck Depression Inventory-Short Form (BDI-13) Items.
+Then, a neurologist rated the level of disability by the Expanded Disability Status Scale (EDSS).
+Finally, multivariate linear regression was applied to analyze the data.

-Conclusion: Sexual dysfunction is a common manifestation of MS. Women with MS should be screened and treated for depression.
-Also, the findings demonstrated that implementation of support strategies by husband could reduce SD in women with MS.
+Conclusions: In general, SD is a common manifestation of MS. Women with MS should be screened and treated for depression.
+Further, the findings demonstrated that implementing support strategies by the husband could reduce SD in women with MS.

 Cite By, Google Scholar